aquasofts/fuwari/src/content/posts/Space Exploration.md

-Actually, our school make an argument that is space exploration important?
+Recently, our school make an argument that is space exploration important?

 30 percent of people in my school think it's not important because they are so far about our daily life.